asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 This functions works great in our team, so we keep and use it in all of our code.
 If you don't like it, please use general library() to load all the required packages in the *packages* list.

 ### simulation_on_real_analysis_markdown.Rmd
-This is the R files including all the content related to the analysis from the simulation based on real data. **Please run the code real_data_analysis.R first** for real application so as to get the output files from the real data application.
+This is the R files including all the content related to the analysis from the simulation based on real data, *which would take about 5 hours to run under ASUS laptop with 8th Gen Intel Core i5 and 32G RAM.* **Please run the code real_data_analysis.R first** for real application so as to get the output files from the real data application.
 The data files that would be used in this code are:

 1. mindiff_day1_nona.csv
 2. mindiff_state1_nona.csv